atreyasha/dotfiles/develop.md

     2.  **TODO** reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line

-    3.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> use consistent naming practices
+    3.  make all audio channels muted at boot (now only main channel is muted)

     4.  consider using different configs for remote and local shells -\> perhaps section them into core, personal etc.

-    5.  make all audio channels muted at boot (now only main channel is muted)

-    6.  hook to shfmt on all shell scripts including zsh
+    5.  hook to shfmt on all shell scripts including zsh

-    7.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms
+    6.  clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections -\> use consistent naming practices and perhaps rename elpy submodule to something that fits semantically

 2. Long-term

     1.  use pam environment to cache passphrase for ssh and gpg keys

+    2.  problems with xset dpms when waking from sleep -\> perhaps add sleep 1 and then wake dpms

+    3.  fix spacemacs conflicts with auto-completion and elpy -\> also improve general company autocompletion flow and trigger it only on user request

+    4.  work on improving personal org mode tricks and standards

-    2.  special shell-check to ensure all shell tildes are replaced with
+    5.  special shell-check to ensure all shell tildes are replaced with
         \$HOME

-    3.  synchronize mime system program defaults to same as ranger\'s rifle
+    6.  synchronize mime system program defaults to same as ranger\'s rifle

-    4.  reduce the number of dotfiles for a leaner installation
+    7.  reduce the number of dotfiles for a leaner installation

-    5.  consider running emacs as a service to have everything synchronized in one run
+    8.  consider running emacs as a service to have everything synchronized in one run

-    6.  port gnupg, ssh, neomutt private dotfiles to private stow repo
+    9.  port gnupg, ssh, neomutt private dotfiles to private stow repo

 ### System reproducibility

-1.  work on update script which updates all submodules and git repos to latest upstream commits (git submodule update --init --recursive --remote), and also updates misc. code bases such as melpa, vim, spacemacs, etc.
+1.  work on update script which updates all submodules and git repos to latest upstream commits eg.
+    `git submodule update --init --recursive --remote`, and also updates misc. code bases such as melpa, vim, spacemacs, etc.

 2.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules